mvolkmann/blog/src/swift-ui.md

 If it isn't running, press the "Resume" button at the top to start it.
 The Preview automatically updates when code changes are saved.

+After saving code changes, if an error is detected the Preview will pause.
+To restart it, click the "Resume" button at the top or press cmd-option-p.

 By default the Preview is not in "Live Preview" mode.
 Clicking elements in the UI selects them rather than triggering tap events.
 To switch to "Live Preview" mode so tap events are honored,